Does Kratom Interact With Orange Juice?

-The more kratom you take, the more likely you are to have problems with it.
+The more kratom you take, the more likely you will have problems with it.
 As long as you don’t exceed 12 grams, though, you will most likely be fine.

 Anyone who exceeds 12 grams has a slightly higher risk of becoming addicted and/or going through withdrawal once they stop using kratom.

 Kratom doesn’t tend to cause a lot of side effects.
-In fact, it’s generally well-tolerated, especially in a lower dose.
-If you do deal with side effects, however, they are likely to be one (or more) of the following.
+It’s generally well-tolerated, especially in lower doses.
+However, if you deal with side effects, they will likely wean off once your body breaks down kratom.

 Common side effects of kratom include:

 - Anxiety or restlessness